cirrusidentity/ssp-proxy-tutorial/1_SP_Setup/README.md

 We'll add some IdP SAML metadata to the SP to let us authenticate.
 For simplicity we'll add metadata in SSP's php format, but in a later part of the tutorial we'll use the `metarefresh` module to do periodic fetching, validation and processing of a metadata aggregate (such as the InCommon aggregate).

 We've already registerd the tutorial SP with the IdPs in the below table.
-To incorporate the metadata in you SP, do:
+To incorporate the metadata in your SP, do:

 1. Create a `php` metadata file for the idps in `sp/metadata/saml20-idp-remote.php`
    1. `echo -e '<?php \n' > sp/metadata/saml20-idp-remote.php` (For Windows, just use a text editor to create the metadata file).
+You just want the first line of the file to be (not including the quotes) '<?php', ready to paste PHP config from the "metadata conversion process" detailed below.
 1. For each IdP:
    1. Download the metadata to your machine.
    2. Goto SSP's [metadata converter](https://service.tutorial.stack-dev.cirrusidentity.com/simplesaml/admin/metadata-converter.php)